ilearnio/read-file-and-cache/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-Reads files and caches results (in memory).
+Reads a file and caches the result (in memory).
 If the file was modified, will return updated version of it (options available)

 ## Use cases